DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-3-mentor-materials.md

 Example:

 “Today we are going to be expanding single brackets.
 Expanding single brackets is very similar to calculating the area of a rectangle.
 Do you remember the week before half term when we spent time working out the area of lots of rectangles?
 (Pause for pupils to comment) Can anyone remember the formula we used?
 (Pupils respond with length x width) Brilliant, that is exactly the same as what we will be doing for expanding a single bracket but this time the length is the variable outside the bracket and the width is the variables inside the bracket.
-Let’s look an example together…”
+Let's look an example together…”

 ### Planning for action